 Zozo, it would seem, can be found everywhere.

-Darren recalled one particular encounter with Zozo as being “extremely evil.”
+Evans recalled one particular encounter with Zozo as being “extremely evil.”
 He had entered his bathroom only to find his one-year-old daughter nearly drowned.
 She’d been left alone briefly in the tub by her mother, and “somehow the water got turned on and was overflowing.”
 No one had physically touched the faucet.

 The following day, she was “hospitalized for some weird internal infection” and put into isolation.
 “We almost lost her,” recalled Darren, “And that was when I began to suspect a demonic attack.”
 Could Darren’s constant encounters with the demon Zozo have put his daughter’s life in danger?
 Or is using the Ouija board alone, a portal to doors that should remain unopened, enough to bring about such a terrible fate?

-The Demonic Trickery Of Zozo
+Demonic Trickery

 Is Zozo a demon?
 Well, I suppose your first question would be, “Is Zozo even real?”
 But for now I’d rather concentrate on the stories as told and leave the skepticism to others.
+At any rate, not everyone believes Zozo is a demon.

 Instead, there is a theory that Zozo is in fact nothing more than an evil spirit pretending to be a demon.
 After all, there’s no reason to believe that ghosts and other strange entities must tell the truth.
 They don’t have to play by any rules.